Hospitals in China: Our Guide – Index

 The Urban Employees’ Basic Medical Insurance System was introduced in 1998 and is mandatory for employed people in urban areas.

-This gives employees a basic medical insurance coverage.
+This gives employees basic medical insurance coverage.
 Generally, employees pay around 2% of their salaries and employers pay around 6% of employees’ salaries to finance this system.

 The Chinese healthcare system still requires that you pay medical fees out of your pocket and you might be reimbursed for some of the costs, depending on the insurance.
-That said, this insurance scheme doesn’t give you access to private hospitals or cover the costs for emergency transportation.
+That said, this insurance scheme doesn’t give you access to private hospitals or cover the costs of emergency transportation.

 The Basic Medical Insurance for Urban Residents (URBMI)